(The US to the CRASH of 1929 – continued)

 Since 1927 from her New York City studio above Carnegie Hall, the famous fortune teller and astrologer Evangeline Adams had been forecasting rises in stock market prices.
 She was believed to have foretold Rudolph Valentino's death and to have prophesied the 1923 Tokyo earthquake.
 She had been selling a monthly newsletter to a readership of around 100,000, and four thousand people were writing her daily.
 A few of her clients were wealthy financiers, and a few, like Mary Pickford, were famous.
 On October 22, stock prices were to end the day up slightly.
 But just after noon Adams forecast that stocks would fall the next day.
 On the 23rd, stock prices rose in the morning.
 Then prices began a steep fall.
 And by the end of the trading day, stock prices were down 7.5 percent, with the ticker tape 1.5 hours in delay.
 It was the second largest day in trading volume in the exchange's history.

 The following day is known as Black Thursday.
-There were many more who wanted to sell than buy, making falling prices, and stock prices declined 3.2 percent, the Dow Jones Industrial Average down to 372.
+There were many more who wanted to sell than buy, making prices fall and stock prices declined 3.2 percent, the Dow Jones Industrial Average down to 372.
 People flocked to Adam's studio for guidance.
 She told them of a favorable conjunction and interrelationship of certain planets that were creating "spheres of influence over susceptible groups," and she predicted good times ahead.
 After the last of her clients had wandered away, her broker told her she was down $100,000.
 Apparently stocks had declined more than she had expected, and apparently her loss caused her to panic.
 Lacking confidence in the forecast she had given her clients, she told her broker to sell at the opening of the market the following day.

 The following day, Friday the 25th, the market held, closing at 372.
 On Saturday, the market dropped another 1.5 percent, to 367.
 On Monday came the market's biggest slide, falling nearly 12 percent, to 318.
 On the 29th it dropped another 13.5 percent, to 275.
 It was a thirty-three percent drop in one week.
 Investors who had bought stocks on credit had lost enough in the value of their stocks that they were obliged to pay back the loans.
 If they could not pay they were obliged to sell their stocks, and many who had bought stocks on borrowed money lost all of their stocks.
 Some lost all they had invested and their life savings, and some of these people were still in debt.
 A few who lost everything committed suicide.

 For every seller there had to be a buyer.
 Some, in other words, were still buying stocks, believing that at lower prices the stocks were a bargain.
 A short rally began.
 On October 30 and 31 stock prices surged to 327 – a nineteen percent gain in two days.
 But during November, prices began drifting lower again, to 238.95, below what prices had been on the dark day of October 29.
-I

 In December, stock prices steadied, and the Dow Jones Industrial Average closed the year at 248.
 For the year, the Dow was down only twelve percent, and stock prices were well above what they had been in 1927 and 1928.
 But enthusiasm for investing had declined.
 The shine was off the market.
 Newspapers and journals were focused on the decline in the value of stock market equities, and some were editorializing with cries of shame.
 A few people believed that the stock market had made a normal correction and would now begin to recover.
 And stock prices began a minor recovery into April 1930, causing some people to believe that the bull market had returned.
 But, in late April, the Dow began falling again.
 In May, Hoover announced that "we have passed the worst."
 But more decline was on the way.